Thiagocsoaresbh/heroku-test/README.md

-# PERSONAL NOTE: SET THE CONFIG CORS LATER WHEN IS ONLINE...
+# PERSONAL NOTE:
+## SET THE CONFIG CORS LATER WHEN IS ONLINE...
+## The providers Policies and Gates

 # Simplified Banking System